jarusll/tokri/README.md

 > **Note for KDE users**
 >
-> Run the application under **XWayland**, as mouse activation gestures do not work on native Wayland.
+> Run the application under **XWayland**, as mouse activation gestures do not work on native Wayland for KDE specifically.

 ## Building for Linux